The Semware Editor

 Afterwards you can use existing TSE functionality to search all lines in combination with their tag lines, or to sort the now ubiquitous tag lines on their columns.

-And after that you can remove the inserted tag lines with a column block to get the original file format back.
+When you are done you have the option to remove the inserted tag lines with a column block to get the original file format back.

 For example, given the file content: